ContainerSolutions/dcos-ansible-packet/README.md

 # DC/OS Ansible Packet

 Ansible playbook for setting up a single master DC/OS cluster on Packet Cloud.
-The cluster will consists of nodes with bootstrap, master and agent roles.
+The cluster will consists of nodes with bootstrap, master, public agent and agent roles.

 ## Contact